Gluten Free Rice Krispie Treats

 However, in most countries, there are gluten-free alternatives from different brands.
 They may be in the regular cereal aisle, or in the gluten free / free-from aisle.
 Just check the back of the packet and make sure that it doesn’t contain any variations of the words malt or barley, or any other gluten-containing ingredients.

-You may want to look for certified gluten free cereal, as it is tested to ensure that it is free from cross contamination.
+You may want to look for certified gluten free cereal, as it is tested to ensure that it is free from cross-contamination.

 Other Ingredients

 Marshmallows – Make sure you check that you’re buying gluten free marshmallows, as some contain gluten.
 Often it will say gluten free on the front of the pack, but if not, a quick look at the ingredient label will tell you.
-One thing to remember is that they may contain “glucose syrup from wheat” which is actually considered to be gluten free, as it is so highly processed that no gluten remains.
-It isn’t safe for anyone with a wheat allergy (which is different to Celiac/Coeliac disease) but it is considered safe for Coeliacs.
+One thing to remember is that they may contain “glucose syrup from wheat”, which is actually considered to be gluten free, as it is so highly processed that no gluten remains.
+It isn’t safe for anyone with a wheat allergy (which is different to Celiac/Coeliac disease), but it is considered safe for Coeliacs.

 Butter – You can use salted or unsalted butter here.
-I use unsalted, if you use salted you can omit the pinch of salt from the recipe.
+I use unsalted; if you use salted, you can omit the pinch of salt from the recipe.

-Vanilla – This is optional, but since marshmallows don’t actually have a ton of flavour on their own, it’s a nice addition.
+Vanilla – This is optional, but since marshmallows don’t have a ton of flavour on their own, it’s a nice addition.

 Salt – This helps balance the sweetness of the marshmallows.

-Sprinkles – These are optional too, but I wouldn’t be me if I wasn’t throwing sprinkles at anything that stands still long enough.
+Sprinkles – These are optional too, but I wouldn’t be me if I weren’t throwing sprinkles at anything that stands still long enough.
 Make sure your sprinkles are gluten free, as some contain wheat starch.

 How to Make Gluten Free Rice Krispie Treats

-If you’ve made a regular rice krispie treat before, then you’ll know what we’re about to do, and if you haven’t, well let’s just say that it’s so easy that I almost didn’t bother doing step-by-step photos for it.
+If you’ve made a regular rice krispie treat before, then you’ll know what we’re about to do, and if you haven’t, well, let’s just say that it’s so easy that I almost didn’t bother doing step-by-step photos for it.

 Melt the butter in a large saucepan over medium heat then add in your marshmallows, vanilla and salt, and stir with a spatula or wooden spoon until melted.
 Make sure you choose a very large pot, as it needs to fit all of the marshmallows and cereal.

 It’ll look a bit weird and separated to start with, and then the butter and gooey marshmallows will combine into a smooth, sticky mixture.
-Don’t let it boil, if it starts to bubble then turn it down to low or medium-low heat.
+Don’t let it boil; if it starts to bubble, then turn it down to low or medium-low heat.

 Then you can add in the crispy rice cereal, and toss in some extra mini marshmallows if you like.
-I find it easiest to add the cereal in two additions, it helps to make sure that it is completely coated in the marshmallow mixture.
+I find it easiest to add the cereal in two additions, which helps to make sure that it is completely coated in the marshmallow mixture.

 Once it’s all mixed, tip it into the prepared pan and use the oiled spatula to gently level it into an even layer.